What are the rights of parents?

 3. Gratitude

-Parents have had to sacrifice a lot in order to raise you.
-Often that is much of the material that they have had to realize.
-Think of clothing, a house, food, etc. And these things are part of the rights of the child.
+Parents are obliged to take care of their children in all their needs.
+Think of clothing, a house, food, emotional support, etc. And these things are part of the rights of the child.

-Allah orders children to be thankful for what they have had to realize for you.
+Allah orders children to be grateful towards their parents, for their sacrifices and great effort.
 And this is about parents who did everything they could to raise you.

 [Surah Luqmaan verse 14]